 Who is the Father of Microeconomics?

-However, Smith’s opinions on the economy predominated for the next 2 centuries, however, in the late 19th and early 20th centuries, the views of Alfred Marshall (1842–1924), a London-born economist, had a significant influence on economic theory.
+Smith’s opinions on the economy predominated for the next two centuries; however, in the late 19th and early 20th centuries, the views of Alfred Marshall (1842–1924), a London-born economist, had a significant influence on the economic theory.

 Examples of Microeconomics

-The microeconomics analyses the traits of the “small” economic factors (like workers, households, companies) and Macroeconomics the “large”, economic units (like capital investment, consumption, GTP, unemployment).
+Microeconomics analyses the traits of the small economic factors (like workers, households, companies), and macroeconomics analyses the large economic units (like capital investment, consumption, GTP, unemployment).
 However, microeconomics and macroeconomics study the corresponding concepts at various levels.
-The below mentioned are representative examples of microeconomics:
+The representative examples of microeconomics are:

-- Demand: How the demand for commodities is determined by income, choices, cost prices and other circumstances such as expectations.
+- Demand: This is how the demand for commodities is determined by income, choices, cost prices, and other circumstances, such as expectations.

-- Opportunity Cost: The compromises or the trade-offs that the individuals and enterprises make to accomplish restrained resources such as money, time, land and capital.
-For instance, an individual who can decide to go to an academy or begin a company who doesn’t have enough time or money to do both.
+- Opportunity cost: It is the compromises or the trade-offs that the individuals and enterprises make to accomplish restrained resources such as money, time, land, and capital.
+For instance, an individual who decides to go to an academy and begin a company may not have enough time or money for both.

-- Consumer Choice: This is to determine, how the needs, assumptions and data influence and shape the customer choices.
-The notion that the customers maximise their anticipated utility of purchases; this implies that they purchase the things they assume to be most useful to them.
+- Consumer choice: This is to determine how the needs, assumptions, and data influence shape the customer choices.
+The notion that customers maximise their anticipated utility of purchases implies that they purchase the things they assume to be most useful to them.

-- Welfare Economics: Creating the influence of social programs on economic choices such as labour participation or risk-taking.
+- Welfare economics: It refers to creating the influence of social programs on economic choices such as labour participation or risk-taking.

 Students can refer to the related concepts below: